zhenry9/ullr/docs/index.rst

     Ullr signal flow.

-Ullr allows for reading and writing data from remote serial devices.
-It was designed with ski racing in mind, but can be used to access any remote serial device with an available internet connection.
+Ullr (pronounce "OOH-ler") allows for reading and writing data from remote serial devices.
+It was designed with :ref:`ski racing <Wireless ski race timing>` in mind, but can be used to access any remote serial device with an available internet connection.
 It also acts as a hub, allowing for an arbitrary number of serial devices to be connected to an arbitrary number of software instances.